loiko/taf-av-by/README.md

 # Autotests for a website av.by

 * The project is developed to cover the site with UI and API autotests
-* The UI tests are designed according to the Page Object Model (ROM) and PageFactory patterns to easily support the tests in case of changes in the site code
+* The UI tests are designed according to the Page Object Model (ROM) pattern to easily support the tests in case of changes in the site code
 * Tests can be run locally or using Jenkins

 ## Technologies used